 Life is comedy.

 Time and time again in human history, we have done things first thought OBVIOUSLY impossible per the current perspective...
-I’m not saying mystical fucking unicorns are out there shooting the proverbial rainbows out their assesWhat I AM saying is to challenge ANY current thought you have about what you’re sure you can’t do.
+I’m not saying mystical fucking unicorns are out there shooting the proverbial rainbows out their asses.
+What I AM saying is to challenge ANY current thought you have about what you’re sure you can’t do.

 “If you hear a voice within you saying ‘you are not a painter’ then by all means paint and that voice will be silenced.” -Vincent Van Gogh